-- 2 tbsp vegan parmesan
+- 2 tablespoon vegan parmesan

-Preheat the oven to 375.
+- Preheat the oven to 375.
 Line two baking sheets with parchment paper and set aside.

-Transfer eggplant to a paper towel and top with another paper towel to remove any excess liquid.
+- Transfer eggplant to a paper towel and top with another paper towel to remove any excess liquid.

-In a shallow dish combine the chickpea flour and water, whisking together until thick and smooth.
+- In a shallow dish combine the chickpea flour and water, whisking together until thick and smooth.
 In a separate shallow dish combine the Panko bread crumbs, vegan parmesan, and oregano.

-Taking one sliced eggplant at a time, dip it in chickpea flour mixture until it's fully submerged.
+- Taking one sliced eggplant at a time, dip it in chickpea flour mixture until it's fully submerged.
 From there, dip the eggplant int the panko mixture, making sure each side is completely covered in bread crumbs.
 Place breaded eggplant on the prepared baking sheet and continue the process until all the eggplant slices are breaded.

-Combine all the ingredients in a high-powered blender and blend until completely smooth.
+- Combine all the ingredients in a high-powered blender and blend until completely smooth.

-Transfer to a saucepan heated over medium heat.
+- Transfer to a saucepan heated over medium heat.
 While the cheese sauce heats, stir constantly with a large wooden spoon.
 Within 2-3 minutes the cheese will start to get very thick.
 Keep stirring until the cheese begins to move together, separating from the sides of the pan, while stirring.

-Remove from heat and let cool while preparing the other ingredients.
+- Remove from heat and let cool while preparing the other ingredients.

-Cover with foil and bake for 35 minutes.
+- Cover with foil and bake for 35 minutes.
 Remove foil and bake another 10 minutes until the sauce underneath starts to boil.